hirbod/react-native-volume-manager/README.md

 # react-native-volume-manager

-Enhance system volume control on iOS and Android with this native package.
-Adjust the volume, monitor changes, and create custom volume sliders and user experiences.
-The package provides an intuitive API for accessing the current volume level, detecting the silent switch status (iOS), and tracking ringer mode changes (Android).
+Take control of system volume on iOS and Android with this powerful native package.
+Seamlessly adjust volume levels, track changes, and design custom sliders for a tailored user experience.
+With an intuitive API, you can access the current volume, detect the silent switch on iOS, and monitor ringer mode changes on Android.

 | ![React Native Volume Manager](ios-preview.gif) | ![React Native Volume Manager](android-preview.gif) |
 | ----------------------------------------------- | --------------------------------------------------- |